Career, Salary and Education Information

-Some analysts work for the business media or other research houses, which are independent from the buy and sell side.
+Analysts may work for the business media or other research houses, which are independent from the buy and sell side.

-Investing is becoming more global, and some financial analysts specialize in a particular country or region.
-Companies want those financial analysts to understand the language, culture, business environment, and political conditions in the country or region that they cover.
+Investing has become more global, and some specialize in a particular country or world region.
+Companies want these specialists to understand the business environment, culture, language, and political conditions in the country or region that they cover.

 The following are examples of types of financial analysts: